 Stolperstein für die Liebenden Hertha und Simon Parnass, Memorial stone in Eimsbüttel, Germany.

-Hertha and Simon Parnass, who lived in Hamburg until 1938, were deported to Poland and later murdered in the Treblinka extermination camp in 1942.
+Hertha and Simon Parnass lived in Hamburg before being forced to leave in 1938.
+They were deported to Poland and later murdered at Treblinka concentration camp in 1942.

 Location: Eimsbüttel